Kevin Yorn

-Kevin Brett Yorn (born July 4, 1965) is an American entertainment attorney and investor.
-He co-founded Yorn Barnes Levine Entertainment Law Firm where he is managing partner.
+Kevin Brett Yorn is an American entertainment attorney and investor.
+He co-founded Yorn Levine, an entertainment law firm, and BroadLight Capital, a private equity investment firm.

 Early life and education

-Yorn was born in Montville, New Jersey to father Dr. Lawrence Yorn, a dentist and captain in the Army, and his mother, Joan Yorn.
-He has two brothers, Pete Yorn, a musician and Rick Yorn, a talent manager.
+Yorn was born on July 4, 1965 in Montville, New Jersey.
+His parents are Lawrence, a dentist and captain in the Army, and Joan.
+He has two brothers, Pete Yorn, a musician, and Rick Yorn, a talent manager.

 Yorn is an alumnus of Muhlenberg College in Allentown, PA.
-He graduated with a Juris Doctor degree from Tulane University Law School in 1990 and was admitted to The State Bar of California in 1991.
-Yorn has collaborated with Tulane University, his alma mater and created funds to promote entertainment and media law at Tulane Law School as well as to support the Gender & Sexuality Studies program in the School of Liberal Arts.
+He graduated with a Juris Doctor degree from Tulane University Law School in 1990 and was admitted to the State Bar of California in 1991.
+During law school, Yorn spent a summer clerking in the Beverly Hills district attorney's office.

 Career

-Early career
+Local government work

 Yorn became a deputy district attorney in L.A.
 County after graduating from Tulane Law in 1990.
 He was in the D.A.’s office for five years, working in the Hardcore Gang Investigations Unit.